jimhigson/oboe.js/writing/main/2_Introduction.md

 ============

-This purpose of this dissertation is to encourage the REST paradigm to be viewed through a novel lens which in application this may be used to deliver tangible benefits to many common REST use cases.
+This purpose of this dissertation is to encourage the REST paradigm to be viewed through a novel lens which in application may be used to deliver tangible benefits to many common REST use cases.
 Although I express my thesis through programming, the contribution I hope to make is felt more strongly as a modification in how we *think* about http